Rick Ross

-William Leonard Roberts II (born January 28, 1976), known professionally as Rick Ross, is an American rapper, record executive, and former athlete.
+William Leonard Roberts II (born January 28, 1976), known professionally as Rick Ross, is an American rapper.
+An influential figure in modern hip hop music, Rick Ross has become known for his "booming" vocal performance, "larger than life" persona, and vivid lyrical imagery.
+His lyrics form the hardships of street life and black market economic activity into a rags to riches narrative, often describing affluence, wealth, and luxury.

-Prior to releasing his debut single, "Hustlin'", in 2006, Ross was the subject of a bidding war, receiving offers from Diddy's Bad Boy Entertainment and Irv Gotti's Murder Inc., ultimately signing a multimillion-dollar deal with Jay-Z on Def Jam Recordings.
-Ross released his debut album Port of Miami through the label later that year, debuting at the top spot on the Billboard 200 album chart, with sales of 187,000 units during the first week.
-Ross released his second studio album, Trilla, in 2008, once again debuting atop the Billboard 200.
+Prior to releasing his debut single, "Hustlin'" in March 2006, Ross was the subject of a bidding war—receiving offers from Diddy's Bad Boy Entertainment and Irv Gotti's Murder Inc.—and ultimately signed a multimillion-dollar deal with Jay-Z on Def Jam Recordings.
+In August of that year, his debut album, Port of Miami (2006) peaked atop the Billboard 200 chart upon release, along with his second and third albums, Trilla (2008) and Deeper Than Rap (2009).
+His fourth album, Teflon Don (2010) spawned the single "Aston Martin Music" (featuring Drake and Chrisette Michele)—which received triple platinum certification by the Recording Industry Association of America (RIAA)—while his fifth and sixth albums, God Forgives, I Don't (2012) and Mastermind (2014) peaked the Billboard 200 twice more.

-Outside of his solo career, Ross was a lead member of the hip hop group Triple C's, alongside fellow Florida rappers Gunplay and Torch, in 2005.
-Ross founded the record label Maybach Music Group in 2009, on which he released his studio albums Deeper Than Rap (2009), Teflon Don (2010), God Forgives, I Don't (2012), Mastermind and Hood Billionaire (2014), Black Market (2015), Rather You Than Me (2017), Port of Miami 2 (2019), and his eleventh and most recent studio album Richer Than I Ever Been, was released in December 2021.
-Prominent music industry acts have signed to Rick Ross through the Maybach Music label, including Meek Mill, Wale, and French Montana, among others.

-In early 2012, MTV named Ross as the Hottest MC in the Game.
+Outside of his solo career, Ross was a lead member of the hip hop group Triple C's, alongside fellow Florida rappers Gunplay and Torch in 2005.
+Ross founded the record label Maybach Music Group (MMG) in 2008, through which he has signed artists including Meek Mill, Wale, French Montana, and Omarion, among others.
+MMG entered a joint venture with Def Jam and later Epic Records to release his subsequent albums: Hood Billionaire (2014), Black Market (2015), Rather You Than Me (2017), Port of Miami 2 (2019), and Richer Than I Ever Been (2021).
+After which, it entered a joint venture with Gamma to release his collaborative album, Too Good to Be True (2023) with Meek Mill.
+Ross is the recipient of nine Grammy Award nominations, and has been named "Man of the Year" by hip hop magazine The Source in 2010 and 2011, as well as "Hottest MC in the Game" by MTV in the latter year.

 Early life

-William Leonard Roberts II was born in Clarksdale, Mississippi, and raised in Carol City, Florida.
+William Leonard Roberts II was born on January 28, 1976, in Clarksdale, Mississippi, and raised in Carol City, Florida.
 After graduating from Miami Carol City Senior High School, he attended the historically black college Albany State University on a football scholarship.
 Roberts worked as a correctional officer for 18 months from December 1995, until his resignation in June 1997.